altunenes/rusty_art/README.md

 ### Warning ⚠️

-I only tested these scripts on my notebook with the following specs:
+I only tested these codes on my notebook with the following specs:

 CPU: Ryzen 7 6800h
 Ram: DDR5 16GB
 GPU: Nvidia RTX 3060 mobile

-And I must say that some of the scripts are very computationally intensive.
+And I must say that some of the files are very computationally intensive.
 So, if you have a relatively "low-end" computer, you may not be able to run some of the scripts smoothly.
 I'm sorry about that. 😔
-And please don't run the scripts on your computer if you don't have a good cooling system.
+And please don't run the files on your computer if you don't have a good cooling system.
 I don't want to be responsible for any damage to your computer. 😅

-Always open if you have any suggestions or cheap tricks (in terms of computational complexity) to improve the performance of the scripts. 😊
+Always open if you have any suggestions or "cheap" tricks (in terms of reducing computational complexity) to improve the performance of the scripts. 😊

-Scripts that are computationally intensive (in my opinion):
+Animations that are computationally intensive (in my opinion):
 - peace2 and peace3
 - mandelbrot (both CPU and GPU versions)
 - pixelrain